-It pays to keep the power pack covers clean.
-Removal of accumulations of dirt, grass clippings, and so forth will assure optimum electrical system performance.
-An occasional wiping with wet paper toweling is usually sufficient or the power pack can be flushed off with water which will drain out at bottom of tractor.
+It pays to keep the battery pack covers clean.
+Removal of accumulations of dirt, and foreign particles will assure optimum electrical system performance.
+An occasional wiping with wet paper toweling is usually sufficient, or the battery pack can be flushed off with water which will drain out at bottom of tractor.